ankhanhtran02/RepoCoder/README.md

 $ pip install -r requirements.txt
 $ cd code-llm-evaluator
 $ pip install -e .
+$ pip install vllm
 $ cd ..
 ```

 ## Run the Code Completion
 To output predictions, run commands in `run_repocoder.sh` on your terminal in order.
+View `run_pipeline.py` module for more information on arguments.

 # Citation